DataDog/integrations-core/kafka_consumer/README.md

   EnvironmentFile=/path/to/environment/file
   ```

-4. Run the following commands to reload the systemd daemon, datadog-agent service, and datadog agent:
+4. Run the following commands to reload the systemd daemon, datadog-agent service, and Datadog Agent:

 ```
 sudo systemctl daemon-reload